 Of course, given that Kosovo is still not officially recognized by FIFA, he could technically be eligible to play for Serbia.

-That, however, seems highly unlikely in view of the fact that Kosovar-Serbian relations have been quite strained
+That, however, seems highly unlikely in view of the fact that Kosovar-Serbian relations have been quite strained in recent decades.

 -- Coilin O'Connor with contributions from Rikard Jozwiak